alindeman/zonebie/README.md

 Zonebie prevents bugs in code that deals with timezones by randomly assigning a zone on every run.

+If Zonebie helps trigger a timezone-related bug, you can temporarily assign the `ZONEBIE_TZ` variable to make your tests deterministic again while you debug (more information below).

 ## Requirements

 * MRI (1.8.7, 1.9.2, 1.9.3, 2.0.0)